phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

 Our runner just prints a short debug message and then calls each test function in the list.
 The argument type `&[&dyn Fn()]` is a [_slice_] of [_trait object_] references of the [_Fn()_] trait.
 It is basically a list of references to types that can be called like a function.
+Since the function is useless for non-test runs, we use the `#[cfg(test)]` attribute to include it only for tests.

 [_slice_]: https://doc.rust-lang.org/std/primitive.slice.html
 [_trait object_]: https://doc.rust-lang.org/1.30.0/book/first-edition/trait-objects.html
 [_Fn()_]: https://doc.rust-lang.org/std/ops/trait.Fn.html

 When we run `cargo xtest` now, we see that it now succeeds.
-However, we still see our "Hello World" instead of the message from our `test_runner`:
+However, we still see our "Hello World" instead of the message from our `test_runner`.

-TODO image

 The reason is that our `_start` function is still used as entry point.
 The custom test frameworks feature generates a `main` function that calls `test_runner`, but this function is ignored because we use the `#[no_main]` attribute and provide our own entry point.

 To fix this, we first need to change the name of the generated function to something different than `main` through the `reexport_test_harness_main` attribute.
 Then we can call the renamed function from our `_start` function: